AmityCo/Amity-Social-Cloud-SDK-iOS-Sample-App/README.md

 ## Api Key

 You can add your `api-key` in `info.plist` file for the sample app.
-Replace the content of this property `EkoChatApiKey` with your api key.
+Replace the content of this property `AmityAPIKey` with your api key.

 ## License